 Colors have survived thousands of years – mainly thanks to the use of natural pigments and also thanks to coincidence where the natural chemical processes of the rock surface continued to sustain some colors.
 Those drawings which are deeper inside the caves, away from the rain and Sun, have survived better.

 In total there have been counted 817 drawings of humans, 779 of these are adult men.
-Out of 428 animals 185 are horses.
+Out of 428 animals, 185 are horses.

-Some of the best paintings are located in site called Zoo Rock.
+Some of the best paintings are located on the site called Zoo Rock.
 It contains paintings from 10,000 BC – made by lime and from 5,000 – 3,000 BC – made by vegetable colors and iron.
 These drawings show diverse animals, warriors riding on horses and elephants.
 All warriors are armed with swords and shields, bows, arrows, spears, daggers.

 Periodisation of Bhimbetka paintings

-In Bhimbetka we can follow the changes in psychological and sociological mindset of people throughout many thousands of years.
+In Bhimbetka we can follow the changes in the psychological and sociological mindset of people throughout many thousands of years.

 - Phase 3 Large sized animals with vertical stripes, people.